SomeWeekendReading/someweekendreading.github.io/quotes.md

 ## The Religious Ones

+"When I was a boy and I would see scary things in the news, my mother would say to me, 'Look for the helpers.
+You will always find people who are helping.'" &ndash; [Fred Rogers](https://en.wikipedia.org/wiki/Fred_Rogers)

-"To be called 'woke' in a world that sleeps through suffering is no insult." &ndash; [Pope Leo XIV]( )
+"To be called 'woke' in a world that sleeps through suffering is no insult." &ndash; [Pope Leo XIV](https://en.wikipedia.org/wiki/Pope_Leo_XIV)

 "Pride does not go before a fall.
 Pride is a fall, in the instant understanding of all the intelligent who see it." &ndash; [G. K. Chesterton](https://en.wikipedia.org/wiki/G._K._Chesterton),